 Demand for the profession

-- Hospitality and Tourism: Hotels, resorts, and tourism destinations employ Event Planners to organize weddings, conferences, and special events for guests.
+- Hospitality and Tourism: Hotels, resorts, and cruise lines employ Event Planners to organise weddings, destination events, and retreats for clients from around the world.

 Geographical areas with the highest demand

 The demand for Event Planners varies by region, with urban centers and tourist destinations often having a higher demand for event services.
-Major cities, tourist hotspots, and regions known for hosting events and conventions tend to offer abundant opportunities for Event Planners.
+Cities such as New York, London, Dubai, and Singapore known for hosting global events, trade shows, and destination weddings present abundant opportunities.
+Additionally, regions with a booming hospitality industry or emerging MICE (Meetings, Incentives, Conferences, and Exhibitions) sectors also require event professionals.

 Future Employability Options

-- Destination Events: Destination weddings and events continue to be popular, providing opportunities for Event Planners to work in exotic locations and deliver extraordinary experiences.
+- Destination Events: The popularity of destination weddings and corporate retreats continues to grow, giving Event Planners the chance to work in exotic and international locations.

 Predicted growth or decline of the profession